rubenfiszel/master-thesis/src/flow.md

 lazy val zipped = source.zip(buffer)
 ```

 `lazy val a = e` in scala implements lazy evaluation, meaning the expression `e` is not evaluated until it is needed.
 In our case, this makes sure that both `buffer` and `zipped` can be declared and instantiated.
-It suffices that their parameters are declared of the right type, they do not actually need to evaluated.
-At the initialization of the entire graph, there is no circular dependency either because both instance exists and will only be used during the evaluation of the graph.
+It is enough that their parameters are declared of the right type, they do not actually need to evaluated.
+At the initialization of the entire graph, there is no circular dependency either because both instances exist and will only be used during the evaluation of the graph.

 ## Source API